Recreation Management and Recreational Therapy Department (REC/RTH/MIND)

 Students learn to assess, plan, implement, evaluate, and document recreational therapy programs using recreation interventions such as physical activity, expressive arts, horticulture, games, music, animal-assisted therapy, nature-based activities, adventure, stress management, and play.
 These goal-directed programs help vulnerable individuals and groups with disabling conditions, and acute and chronic health conditions to learn, adapt, and grow through engaging in meaningful recreation and leisure pursuits.

-Students transferring into recreation management programs must have a cumulative GPA of 2.00 or higher at the time of transfer.
+Students transferring into the outdoor, recreation, tourism and event management major must have a cumulative GPA of 2.00 or higher at the time of transfer.
 Students transferring into recreational therapy must have a cumulative GPA of 2.50 or higher at the time of transfer.

 General education writing emphasis